+A green pick-up pass must be present when picking up your child.
+If a pick-up pass is needed, see Mr. Hudson or the school office.
+Passes will also be distributed during registration, open house or in the office.
+If you do not have a green pick-up pass, you will need to meet your student in the main office for pick-up.

+Please use the following procedures for the east door:

-- A car rider hang tag must be present when picking up your child.
-If a hang tag is needed, see Mrs. Zentz or the school office.
-The hang tag is the number assigned to your child for their entire elementary enrollment.
-Hang tags will also be distributed during registration, open house, or in the office.
-If you do not have your hang tag, you can purchase a replacement in the main office for \$5.00.
-Staff members can radio for the number if needed. - Please use the following procedures for the east door: - 1.
-Stay in your vehicle; your child/children will be brought to you. - 2.
-Do not park and enter the building. - 3.
-Be courteous to other parent drivers. - 4.
-Stay in the order that you arrive. - 5.
-Be sure all vehicle doors are closed before departure. - 6.
-If your child has not exited the building when you get up to the door, pull up and to the right so other vehicles can get around you.
+- 1. If picking up students at the end of the school day, please wait until the first grade recess is over before pulling around the large loop on the basketball courts. - 2.
+Stay in your vehicle; your child/children will be brought to you. - 3.
+Do not park and enter the building. - 4.
+Be courteous to other parent drivers. - 5.
+Stay in the order that you arrive. - 6.
+Be sure all vehicle doors are closed before departure.

-7. Be alert and pay attention to children exiting the building.
+- 7. If your child has not exited the building when you get up to the door, pull up and to the right so other vehicles can get around you. - 8.
+Be alert and pay attention to children exiting building.